Police cars: the world's best and worst

 - Top speed: 227mph

-Not content with the 911, the German authorities were also treated to this Brabus-tuned MkI CLS, dubbed the Rocket.
-With a top speed of 227mph and 720bhp on offer, it’s not hard to see where it got its name from.
+Not content with the 911, German authorities also took delivery of this Brabus-tuned MkI Mercedes-Benz CLS, dubbed the Rocket.
+With a top speed of 227mph and 720bhp on offer, you can’t see why it’s got such a lofty title.
 Brabus gave it all the kit needed to keep the added power in check.
 Unlike some of our other hot cop cars, it’ll also fit a couple of offenders in the back.

 Lotus Evora